 The Expanded Food and Nutrition Education Program (EFNEP) provides practical, skill-based nutrition education to low-income families with young children and to youth up to age 18 from these families.
-EFNEP programming is based out of our offices in Lawrence, Raynham, Springfield, and Worcester.
+EFNEP programming is based out of our offices in Auburn, Lawrence, Raynham, and Springfield.

 Through discussions and hands-on experiences, adult EFNEP participants learn how to improve the nutritional quality of the meals they serve their families.
 They participate in a series of small group sessions led by an EFNEP educator from their communities.
 The award-winning curriculum Choices: Steps Toward Health emphasizes nutrition, food shopping, and food safety while engaging participants in group discussions, cooking demonstrations, food tasting, fun physical activities, and other hands-on learning.
 Cost effectiveness studies in a number of states have shown that for every dollar spent on EFNEP, $3 to $10 were saved on lower health care costs and increased productivity.

 EFNEP reaches youth audiences through nutrition education in schools and after-school programs, in day camps and residential camps, and through other youth-serving community agencies and programs.
 EFNEP youth participate in a series of group sessions, learning about healthy food and beverage choices, food preparation, food safety and fitness/physical activities.

 For more information about activities for adults and youth in a specific area of the state, please visit the Office Locations section of our website to find a site near you.

 Department of Nutrition

 100 Holdsworth Way

 Amherst, MA 01003-9282